0day-Yash/hackathon-codorra/Hackathon - Codorra(1).md

   * Own track if they pay \>$2000.

-  * Tiered packages (Gold/Silver/Community Partner).
+  * Custom partnership packages available (Core/Strategic/Community).

 * **College/Incubator tie-ups:** Only if they contribute funding/participants.